Department of Kinesiology

 Fax: (610) 436-2860

 W. Craig Stevens, Ph.D. is a student-centered professor who came to WCU in 1992.
-He is presently the Assistant Chair of Exercise Science within the Department of Kinesiology and holds the rank of Assistant Professor of Exercise Science.
+He is presently the Assistant Chair of Exercise Science within the Department of Kinesiology and holds the rank of Associate Professor of Exercise Science.
 He serves as the NCAA Faculty Athletic Representative (FAR) for West Chester University and chairs the Pennsylvania State Athletic Conference’s FAR committee.
 He is or has been a member of many university, college or department committees.

 Dr. Stevens has been recognized for his teaching.
 He has taught Advanced Exercise Physiology, Applied Muscular Physiology, Applied Cardiovascular Physiology and Environmental Physiology at the graduate level.
 Undergraduate courses include Lifetime Fitness Concepts, Kinesiology, Exercise Physiology, Fitness Assessment & Exercise Prescription, and Exercise Techniques & Physical Conditioning.
 He has also taught a variety of activities courses.
 He uses his past experience as a sports coach and fitness industry employee to enhance his student’s learning.